mike-b-roberts/morePVs/morePVs_setup_instructions.md

 `STS_xx`  Solar TOU Tariff based on peak, shoulder and off-peak solar periods with rates at xx% discount from EASO TOU rates `STC_xx`  Solar TOU Combined tariff based on EASO TOU periods, with additional off-peak solar period and xx% off EASO TOU rates

-`SBTd_xx` Solar block tariff (daily):
+`SBTd_xx_yy` Solar block TOU tariff (daily):
+                Based on TOU with `xx%` discount
-                each customer having a fixed daily quota of solar energy, based on total annual generation during solar period cp allocated a fixed % (`cp_solar_allocation` in `tariff_lookup.csv`) and the remainder shared equally between units.
+                and each customer having a fixed daily quota of solar energy, based on total annual generation during solar period cp allocated a fixed % (`cp_solar_allocation` given as decimal (`0.yy`)in `tariff_lookup.csv`) and the remainder shared equally between units.

-`SBTi_xx` Solar block tariff (instantaneous):
+`SBTi_xx` Solar block TOU tariff (instantaneous):
+                Based on TOU with `xx%` discount
-                each customer having a quota of solar energy, based on % of instantaneous generation at that timestamp after cp load has been satisfied
+                and each customer having a quota of solar energy, based on % of instantaneous generation at that timestamp after cp load has been satisfied

 `CostPlus_xx`   Based on bills paid at parent tariff + xx%.
 Fixed costs (and CP?) shared evenly; Volumetric costs shared by usage;